 However, some studies have shown just the opposite: that intense exercise may help people sleep more deeply.
 When a group of physically active adults exercised 90 minutes before bed, those who felt they had worked out harder had more restorative deep sleep than those who felt they had worked out less.
 They also fell asleep faster, woke up less during the night, and spent less time awake in bed.

 The best time to engage in high-intensity exercise may depend on chronotype, which refers to biological dispositions for sleeping earlier or later in the day.
 Morning people or “larks” tend to rise and sleep earlier in the day, whereas evening people or “owls” rise and sleep later in the day.
-One study found that chronotypes can play a major role in athletic performance at different times of day and night, suggesting people may want to consider timing their high-intensity workouts based on whether they are a morning or evening person.Shop the Best Mattresses of 2023
+One study found that chronotypes can play a major role in athletic performance at different times of day and night, suggesting people may want to consider timing their high-intensity workouts based on whether they are a morning or evening person.Shop the Best Mattresses for Athletes

 Exercise Tips for Getting Better Sleep